navdeep-G/exp-smoothing-java/README.md

 # Time Series in Java
-## A simple implemenation of time series calculations (mean, variance, autocovariance, autocorrelation, partial autocorrelation) in Java
+## An implemenation of some time series calculations in Java.
+These include the following:
+- mean
+- variance
+- autocovariance
+- autocorrelation
+- partial autocorrelation